 Alex Spelling Variations

-local dialects and by the influence of other languages during the early development of the French language.
+The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Alex is distinguished by a number of regional variations.
 The many spelling variations of the name include Alexandre, Alexande, Alexand, Alexendre, Alexende, Alexend, Alessandre, Alessande, Alessand, Alessendre, Alessende, Alessend, Alex, Alesse and many more.

 Early Notables of the Alex family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Alex Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Alex Notables in all our PDF Extended History products and printed products wherever possible.

 Approximately 110 years after the first landings by Cartier, there were only about 300 people in Quebec.
 France gave land incentives for 2,000 migrants during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
 Migration to New France (Quebec) continued from France until it fell in 1759.
 In the year 1675 the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name Alex has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Alex were

 Alex Settlers in United States in the 18th Century